mageed/libr559dWII2018/README.md

 **Deliverables: *Social media in professional settings report (~ 1500 words)***

-### ASSIGNMENT 2: *Analysis and evaluation of a professional social media source*
+### ASSIGNMENT 2: *Analysis and evaluation of professional social media sources*

-For this assignment, students are expected to use a rubric that will be provided by the instructor as a basis for conducting a content analysis of a social media source of their choice.
-The source can be one or more of the social media accounts of a library, museum, company, school, or any other organization.
-The rubric will guide you for analyzing the social media outlet of the organization (e.g., the Twitter account of the Vancouver Public Library https://twitter.com/VPL) in terms of, for example, frequency and time of postings, media used, interaction with users, topics of posts, network (e.g., which users are followed).
-Based on your analysis, you are expected to provide a critical evaluation of the extent to which the organization is successful in employing social media to reach its goal, including compared to similar organizations.
-As a result of your evaluation, you should include a section of recommendations to improve the performance of the organization on the social media platform you analyzed.
+For this assignment, students will work in groups of 3.
+Students will use a rubric that will be provided by the instructor as a basis for conducting a content analysis of 2-3 social media sources of their choice.
+The sources will each include one or more of the social media accounts of sources like libraries, museums, tech corporations, universities, or other organization.
+The rubric will guide stuents for analyzing the social media outlets of the sources (e.g., the Twitter account of the Vancouver Public Library https://twitter.com/VPL) in terms of, for example, frequency and time of postings, media used, interaction with users, topics of posts, network (e.g., which users are followed).
+Based on the analysis, students are expected to provide a critical evaluation of the extent to which each source/organization is successful in employing social media to reach its goal, including compared to similar organizations.
+As a result of the evaluation, students will include a section of recommendations to improve the performance of each source/organization.

 **Deliverables: *A critical analysis and evaluation of a professional social media outlet (~ 2000 words)***

 For this assignment, students are required to provide a written report with their analysis and evaluation.
 The evaluation should be supported by quantitative evidence as well as a qualitative appraisal of the performance of the source.
-You should include a brief introduction, follow by the analysis and evaluation (you have the freedom to thematically organize the analysis and evaluation into different subsection), a section on recommendations as described above, and a conclusion.
-You are expected to follow norms of academic writing and document and support your claims by academic and professional references.
-You are also encouraged to make use of Tables, figures, screenshots, and visualizations.
+Students should include a brief introduction, follow by the analysis and evaluation (students have the freedom to thematically organize the analysis and evaluation into different subsection, although the rubric will have recommended sections), a section on recommendations as described above, and a conclusion.
+Students are expected to follow norms of academic writing and document and support your claims by academic and professional references.
+Students are also encouraged to make use of Tables, figures, screenshots, and visualizations.

 ### ASSIGNMENT 3: *Term Project*